ahbalbaid/Project_2024-15/Report.md

 Not able to submit yet since grace is not processing any jobs at the time of report submission.

 ### Radix Sort
-We were unable to run tests with 1024 processors due to a proxy error from Grace.
-Additionally, because of the long queue, we were only able to perform tasks on a random input array, a reversed array, and a mostly sorted array.
-For the sake of clarity, we focused on the most significant plots and based our observations on them.
+We couldn't run tests with 1024 processors because Grace had a proxy error.
+Plus, the queue was really long, so we were only able to test with random input arrays, reversed arrays, and mostly sorted ones.
+To keep things simple, we focused on the most important plots and based our observations on those.

 #### **Random Input Arrays**
-The plots indicate that the overall performance of the parallel radix sort is efficient, particularly with larger arrays.
-However, for smaller arrays, communication bottlenecks tend to impact performance.
+The plots show that parallel radix sort works well, especially with larger arrays.
+But for smaller ones, communication slows things down.

 ##### **Array Creation**
-- **Max**: The maximum time for creating random input arrays remained flat as the number of processors increased.
+- **Max**: The maximum time to create random arrays stayed about the same, no matter how many processors we used.

     ![Array Creation Max Log Scale](./radixsort/final_trial/random_array/plot/max/array_creation_log.png)

 ##### **Master Function**

-- **Max**: The max execution time of the master function decreased with increasing processors for larger input arrays, but for smaller arrays, there was some fluctuations.
+- **Max**: The max execution time for the master function went down as we added more processors for bigger arrays, but smaller arrays showed some ups and downs.

     - **Log Scale**: